oroinc/documentation/backend/navigation/index.rst

 Menus
 -----

-The OroPlatform and the OroCRM come with a rich user interface.
+Oro Applications come with a rich user interface.
 You can access every application part by browsing the provided navigation items.

 OroPlatform leverages the famous |KnpMenuBundle| to provide highly customizable menus.
 You can add your own menu items to access your project-specific interfaces or even replace existing items.